sesartrumpet/cs386-pennypilot/Reports/Report4.md

 Describe what each individual has contributed to the project in the last week.
 Provide some supporting documentation (e.g., an issue number, commit id, corresponding meeting date, etc.).
 If someone didn't do anything, please be honest and explain why.
 Activity that advances your project toward completion is expected every week and should be reflected in your Git repository!

 Victor:
-- Completed Positioning and Stakeholdes section for D2
+- Completed Positioning and Stakeholdes section for D2 (commit bbad66f)
+- Submitted D2 and R4

 Manjot:
 - Worked on section 5 MVP in deliverable 2
 - Completed Navigation bar in HTML

 Elijah:
 - Worked on Deliverable 2 Functional and Non-functional Requirements